wp-plugins/eg-attachments/readme.txt

 Then you can go to menu **Settings / EG-Attachments** to set plugin parameters

-This plugin was tested on WordPress 2.5, 2.6.x and 2.7.x.
+This plugin was tested on WordPress 2.6.x, 2.7.x and up to 2.8.4.
-About WordPress MU: the plugin is running properly on version 2.7.
-Assume that it run also with WordPress MU 2.6.
+About WordPress MU: the plugin is running properly on version 2.8.x Assume that it run also with WordPress MU 2.6 and 2.7.

-# Usage #
+= Usage =

 * When editing a post, you can see a *paper clip* button in TinyMCE bar.
 * Click on this button, choose the options, and click insert.